 What is the Tallinn participatory budget?

-In accordance with the conditions of the participatory budget, each city district has the option to carry out one project a year, which the residents of the city districts have submitted and which has gained the most votes.
+In accordance with the conditions of the participatory budget, each city district can carry out one project a year, which the residents of the city districts have submitted and which has gained the most votes.

-This year, one million euros have been allocated for carrying out the ideas selected by the public.
-You can read a more detailed introduction of the participatory budget HERE.
+You can read a more detailed introduction to the participatory budget HERE.